Bio

 October 2025 saw another first, for a British comedian, with the launch of his 4th YouTube channel – Jimmy Carr en Español (here).
 Stand up clips (from the Heckle Amnesty series) are being re-worked with the audio being provided by Spanish speakers, to broaden his market.
 World domination will surely follow!

 As someone that can see where linear TV is heading…2025 also saw him launch Jimmy Carr TV on YouTube.
-Like a Chess Grand Master he’s planning ahead and, while having massive hit shows across a number of channels (current examples are LOL for Amazon, Cats Countdown and I Literally Just Told You for C4, AITA for Comedy Central etc.) he’s simultaneously setting himself up to capture a YouTube / TikTok / streaming service / podcast audiences.
+Like a Chess Grand Master he’s planning ahead and, while having massive hit shows across a number of channels (current examples are LOL for Amazon, Cats Countdown and I Literally Just Told You for C4, AITA for Comedy Central etc.) he’s simultaneously setting himself up to capture a YouTube / TikTok / streaming service / podcast audience.

 With the podcast market so crowded, he initially went a different route and collaborated with the BBC / Netflix and hosted The Big Pitch With Jimmy Carr in a 10-episode series (here).